AmithKiragasuru/P1-Image-Classification-by-Machine-learning-AICTE-Internship/README.md

   - **Navigation Bar**: Seamlessly switch between MobileNetV2 and CIFAR-10 models using a sleek sidebar menu.
   - **Real-Time Classification**: Upload an image to receive immediate predictions with confidence scores.

-- **Educational and Practical Use**:
-  - Ideal for learning about deep learning models and their performance.
-  - Useful for practical applications where image classification is needed.

 ## Getting Started

 ### Prerequisites